mikebrady/nqptp/README.md

 Since `nqptp` uses ports 319 and 320, it can not coexist with any other user of those ports, such as full PTP service daemons.

+## Firewall
+If your system runs a firewall, ensure that ports 319 and 320 are open for UDP traffic in both directions.
+These ports are associated with PTP service and may be referred to as "PTP" in firewall rules.

 ## Programming Notes
 A _timing peer list_ can be sent to `nqptp` over port 9000.
 The list consists of the letter `T` followed by a space-separated list of the IP numbers of the timing peers.
 The list replaces any existing timing peer list.